-In this chapter, we consider the case of rural areas of Mali and neighboring Sahel countries (e.g., Burkina Faso, northern Ghana) in West Africa.
+In this paper, we consider service sustainability issues in rural areas of Mali and neighboring Sahel countries (e.g., Burkina Faso, northern Ghana) in West Africa.
 Electricity is scarce or even non-existing in many rural regions and villages, and internet and computers are hardly available.
 Low literacy is common (e.g., in Mali adult literacy is below 35%).
 In Africa, a wide variety of local languages are spoken, and most of them are to date not properly supported by the Web or other computational means.
 Purchasing power is limited, with an average income of less than 2 US\$ a day.